 A: St. Rita School does offer Financial Aid to families who are members of St. Rita Church.
-Financial Aid information can be completed and submitted on-line.
-Financial Aid applications are available at the same time as admission applications.
+Financial Aid information can be completed and submitted on-line The school will notify all admission applicants when financial aid applications are available.=.
 Award letters will be sent along with the admission information in early March.

 Q: Do St. Rita students wear uniforms?